Skip to main content

 The app will recover from temporary issues automatically, however if you have made changes to your infrastructure you may need to update your managed certificate settings to reflect the new configuration.
 You can force a certificate renewal attempt by selecting Request Certificate.

 By default, if your certificate renewal fails repeatedly, you will receive an email notification.
 This email is trigger by the default status reporting to our API, which in turn sends an email via SendGrid if multiple failures have been detected.
 The email address used is the one you specified when you first setup your CA account in the application (under Settings > Certificate Authorities).
-You can also check the Certify The Web app or the https://certifytheweb.com dashboard (if enabled) for the status of your managed certificates.
+You can also check the Certify Certificate Manager app or the https://certifytheweb.com dashboard (if enabled) for the status of your managed certificates.

 If you don't understand why a renewal has suddenly failed it's best not to start changing settings if you are unsure, instead please contact us for support if you are a licensed user, or post a question on our community forum, ideally including your managed certificate log file, at the least we need your real domain name(s) in order to diagnose common renewal failures.